Eye bank

 Eye banks recover, prepare and deliver donated eyes for cornea transplants and research.
 The first successful cornea transplant was performed in 1905 and the first eye bank was founded in 1944.
 Currently, in the United States, eye banks provide tissue for over 80,000 cornea transplants each year to treat conditions such as keratoconus and corneal scarring.
 In some cases, the white of the eye (sclera) is used to surgically repair recipient eyes.
-Unlike other organs and tissues, there is an adequate supply of corneas for transplants in the United States, and excess tissue is exported internationally, where there are shortages in many countries, due to greater demand and a less-developed eye banking infrastructure.
+Unlike other organs and tissues, corneas are in adequate supply for transplants in the United States, and excess tissue is exported internationally, where there are shortages in many countries, due to greater demand and a less-developed eye banking infrastructure.

 History

 In 1905, when Eduard Konrad Zirm, MD, performed the first successful full thickness corneal transplant, a long line of corneal transplantation, research and techniques began.
-During its existence, Zirm’s eye bank, located in a rural area of Austria, treated over 47,000 patients.
+During its existence, Zirm's eye bank, located in a rural area of Austria, treated over 47,000 patients.

 Ramón Castroviejo, a Spanish ophthalmologist, was an influential figure in both European and American developments in corneal transplantation, particularly from the 1920s through the 1940s.
 During his research fellowship at the Mayo Clinic, he developed a double-bladed knife for square grafts and conducted research that culminated in the development of new keratoplasty techniques.

 The 1940s not only brought improvements to corneal transplantation, but also an incentive to mainstream those procedures into eye banking.
-R. Townley Paton, a renowned American ophthalmologist had become affiliated with Manhattan Eye, Ear & Throat Hospital, where he began performing corneal transplants with privately-acquired tissue.
+R. Townley Paton, a renowned American ophthalmologist had become affiliated with Manhattan Eye, Ear & Throat Hospital, where he began performing corneal transplants with privately acquired tissue.
 After performing many corneal transplants, Paton came to the conclusion that a formal system of eye collection needed to be developed – thus, the eye bank was born.
-In 1944, Paton established the world’s first eye bank, the Eye-Bank for Sight Restoration, in New York.
+In 1944, Paton established the world's first eye bank, the Eye-Bank for Sight Restoration, in New York.

-The establishment of the world’s first eye bank was only the beginning of the great steps taken to improve corneal transplantation and to increase eye banking’s influence in the transplantation community.
+The establishment of the world's first eye bank was only the beginning of the great steps taken to improve corneal transplantation and to increase eye banking's influence in the transplantation community.
 In 1955, 27 ophthalmologists (representing 12 eye banks), met with four major medical groups under the auspices of the American Academy of Ophthalmology and Otolaryngology (AAO&O).
-During that meeting, a Committee on Eye-Banks was formed and Paton was named Chairman.
+During that meeting, a Committee on Eye-Banks was formed and Paton was named chairman.

 Between 1956 and 1960, the Committee met numerous times, discussing various challenges shared by eye-banks, such as methods for increasing eye donations, the need for central clearing houses and the urgent need for uniform legislation in the eye-bank field.
 In October 1961, the Committee of Eye-Banks formed the Association during an organizational meeting in Chicago and named it the Eye Bank Association of America (EBAA).